Everything Parents Need to Know About Toddler Sleepwalking

 Sleepwalking occurs in up to 20% of children and can begin as early as the toddler years (although it’s most common between 8 and 12 years of age).
 It may go on for months or years.

-What to Do If Toddler Sleepwalks
+What to Do If Your Toddler Sleepwalks

-If you catch your tot sleepwalking, calmly steer her back to bed, speaking very little and in a soft voice.
+If you catch your toddler sleepwalking, calmly steer her back to bed, speaking very little and in a soft voice.
 Singing often seems to soothe these little zombies more than talking—so when the parasomnia occurs, make your white noise a little louder and sing a familiar lullaby over and over to get her back into bed.

-How to Prevent Toddlers from Sleepingwalking
+How to Prevent Toddlers from Sleepwalking

 - If sleep talking or sleepwalking is happening every night, wake your child one hour after she falls asleep.
 (This may stop the parasomnia by resetting the sleep cycle.)